IlmarsKuht/Quantum-Kernel/README.md

 ### GPU and CPU:

 - For GPU use lightning.gpu simulator
-If using SLURM environement uncomment in the bash file #SBATCH --gres=gpu:x:y and  #export SING_FLAGS=--nv
+If using SLURM environement uncomment in the bash file #SBATCH --gres=gpu and  #export SING_FLAGS=--nv

 - For CPU use default.qubit/lightning.qubit and comment out the previously mentioned lines